skuzzle/jeve/README.md

 jeve
 ====

-jeve is a lightweight Java 8 event dispatching framework which takes advantage of lambda expressions and internal iteration.
+jeve (pronounced "_jieve_") is a lightweight Java 8 event dispatching framework which takes advantage of lambda expressions and internal iteration.
 It makes it really simple to implement the observer pattern without much overhead in code while granting some great additional features. jeve explained in one Java statement:
 ```java
 eventProvider.dispatch(new UserEvent(this, user), UserListener::userAdded);
 ```

 ## License
 jeve is distributed under the MIT License.
 See `LICENSE.md` in this directory for detailed information.